Francis II, Holy Roman Emperor: Napoleonic Wars

 In 1809, Francis, deeming another war with France as inevitable and influenced by hawks in Vienna, attacked France again, hoping to take advantage of the Peninsular War embroiling Napoleon in Spain.
-He was again defeated, and this time forced to ally himself with Napoleon, ceding territory to the Empire, joining the Continental System, and wedding his daughter Marie-Louise to the Emperor.
-The Napoleonic Wars drastically weakened Austria, making it entirely landlocked and threatened its preeminence among the states of Germany, a position that it would eventually cede to the Kingdom of Prussia.
+He was again defeated, and this time forced to ally himself with Napoleon, ceding territory to the Empire, joining the Continental System, and marrying his daughter Marie Louise of Austria to the Emperor.
+The Napoleonic Wars drastically weakened Austria, making it entirely landlocked and threatening its preeminence among the states of Germany, a position that it would eventually cede to the Kingdom of Prussia.

 In 1813, for the fifth and final time, Austria turned against France and joined Great Britain, Russia, Prussia and Sweden in their war against Napoleon.
-Austria played a major role in the final defeat of France—in recognition of this, Francis, represented by Clemens von Metternich, presided over the Congress of Vienna, helping to form the Concert of Europe and the Holy Alliance, ushering in an era of conservatism in Europe.
-The German Confederation, a loose association of Central European states was created by the Congress of Vienna in 1815 to organize the surviving states of the Holy Roman Empire.
-The Congress was a personal triumph for Francis, who hosted the assorted dignitaries in comfort, though Francis undermined his allies Tsar Alexander and Frederick William III of Prussia by negotiating a secret treaty with the restored French king Louis XVIII.
+Austria played a major role in the final defeat of France — in recognition of this, Francis, represented by Clemens von Metternich, presided over the Congress of Vienna, helping to form the Concert of Europe and the Holy Alliance, ushering in an era of conservatism in Europe.
+The German Confederation, a loose association of Central European states, was created by the Congress of Vienna in 1815 to organise the surviving states of the Holy Roman Empire.
+The Congress was a personal triumph for Francis, who hosted the assorted dignitaries in comfort, though Francis undermined his allies Tsar Alexander I of Russia and Frederick William III of Prussia by negotiating a secret treaty with the restored French king Louis XVIII.